 Besides his day-to-day coaching duties, Wernicki also serves as the program’s recruiting coordinator.
 He assists Coach Jerry Slocum in opponent scouting, on-court coaching and helps oversee the academic progress of the Penguins’ student-athletes.

-Since his arrival at YSU, the Guins have had three first-team all-league selections, a defensive player of the year and five all-newcomer team honorees.
+Since his arrival at YSU, the Guins have had four first-team all-league selections, a defensive player of the year and five all-newcomer team honorees.